 Q: Where can I go for more information on tourist visas?

 Please visit the Department of State's Visa Information website.

 Q: I know someone who has been, or is going to be deported.
 Is there anything that Congressman Larsen can do to help?

-U.S. Congress activity is restricted by the House Ethics Rules which prohibit Congressman Larsen from intervening in any civil or criminal matter.
+U.S. Congress activity is restricted by the House Ethics Rules which prohibit my office from intervening in any civil or criminal matter.
 Deportation cases are prohibited House casework activity.
-Congressman Larsen's office can only request more information from ICE about an individual’s case and what options exist for the individual.
+My office can only request more information from ICE about an individual’s case and what options exist for the individual.

 Q: How can I adopt a child from another country?

 According to the U.S. Department of State, international (or intercountry) adoption is the process by which you adopt a child from a different country than your own through permanent legal means and bring that child to your home country to live with you permanently.
 Through international adoption, the legal transfer of parental rights from birth parent(s) to another parent(s) takes place.

 For more information please visit the State Department’s Intercountry Adoption website.